webqit/webqit-community.docs/oohtml/README.md

 </body>
 ```

-*Imports* maintain a *live* relationship with the modules that are associated with them.
+*Imports* maintain a *live* relationship with the modules they point to.
 For example, they are resolved again when the module ID is dynamically pointed at another module element.

 ```js
 // Changing the module ID on the DIV container above will see all associated imports resolved again